 The impressive foyer leads into ski storage rooms at one end of the building, complete with cow hyde stools and antler light fittings, and a pool and spa area at the other end of the building, which again, couldn’t be more stylish.
 The pool area is also blessed with an effective heating system.
-The air is warm enough to laze on a lounger in your bikini and the lighting is pleasingly subtle making you look fabulous in said bikini, even after a day spent struggling with skis.
-In fact the entire hotel has been carefully designed with complementary lighting which seems to dumb down even the most ferocious red apres ski cheeks to look only slightly rouged in its forgiving glow.
+The air is warm enough to laze on a lounger in your bikini, and the lighting is pleasingly subtle, making you look fabulous in said bikini, even after a day spent struggling with skis.
+In fact, the entire hotel has been carefully designed with complementary lighting, which seems to dumb down even the most ferocious red apres-ski cheeks to look only slightly rouged in its forgiving glow.

-Rooms at the Almhof Schneider start at 650€ up to 19th December which is a truly lovely time to visit Lech.
-Our suite starts at 900€ and in my humble opinion, this hotel is worth every penny.
+Rooms at the Almhof Schneider start at €650 EUR up to 19th December, a truly lovely time to visit Lech.
+Our suite starts at €900 EUR, and in my humble opinion, this hotel is worth every penny.

-Disclosure: Unless otherwise stated reviews are sponsored by the proprietor or brand being appraised.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.